U.S. fines Rite Aid over improper sale of pseudoephedrine

-NEW YORK, April 8 (Reuters) - Rite Aid Corp will pay a $4.75 million civil fine to resolve U.S. allegations it failed to keep track of customers who bought products containing pseudoephedrine, an ingredient in many cold and cough medicines that can also be used to illegally manufacture methamphetamine.
+NEW YORK (Reuters) - Rite Aid Corp will pay a $4.75 million civil fine to resolve U.S. allegations it failed to keep track of customers who bought products containing pseudoephedrine, an ingredient in many cold and cough medicines that can also be used to illegally manufacture methamphetamine.

 The U.S. Department of Justice said on Wednesday that some Rite Aid employees violated the federal Controlled Substances Act by recording false or incomplete names and addresses of customers who bought tens of thousands of products containing pseudoephedrine from August 2009 to January 2014.